 In certain situations, alimony payments can be changed.
 This is often necessary if one spouse, particularly the spouse receiving alimony, gets remarried or becomes disabled.
 It also may be necessary in cases of new jobs or loss of jobs.

 It is important that, at the time of your divorce, the correct language be included in your marital settlement agreement to provide for such a potential situation.
 At the time of your divorce, we will see that the necessary language is included, and if a change needs to be made later on, we can help you make it.

-Schedule a Free Legal Appointment Today
+Schedule a Free Legal Appointment Today in 60194

 When you meet with attorney Robert M. Kaplan to discuss your divorce, he will ask you questions to learn more about how alimony may factor into your situation.
 He will need to know about your current employment status, your annual salary, your professional skills and education, your health, your career prospects and goals, your monthly expenses, and your standard of living within your marriage.

 The laws regarding spousal support payments are different depending on the state you live in, so it’s important to have an attorney who truly understands family law in Illinois on your side.
 If you need advice regarding your divorce and you live in the greater Chicago area, don’t wait to contact us.